realm/realm-dotnet/README.md

 ##C SHARP BINDING BUILD##

-0. Please change the number in Table.Cs so that it reflects the build.
+1. Please change the string in Toolbox.Cs so that it reflects the build.
-Currently the number is simply YYMMDDHHMM
+Currently the string is simply YYMMDDHHMM

-1. navigate to H:\Wincoder\Develope\tightdb_csharp\TightDbCSharp  and open the TightDbCsharp.sln solution VS2012
+2. navigate to H:\Wincoder\Develope\tightdb_csharp\TightDbCSharp  and open the TightDbCsharp.sln solution VS2012

-2. select build->batch build and select all 30 configurations. then click clean.
+3. select build->batch build and select all 30 configurations. then click clean.3

-3. select build->batch build and click rebuild (wait until you get Rebuild all: 30 succeeded)
+4. select build->batch build and click rebuild (wait until you get Rebuild all: 30 succeeded)

-4 mark the solution in solution explorer, right click, select Open folder in file explorer.

 5 If you want to make a release - do the following :